rabinpoudyal/rasa/docs/core/stories.rst

 .. contents::
    :local:

-Rasa stories are a form of training data used to train the Rasa's dialogue management models.
+Rasa stories are a form of training data used to train Rasa's dialogue management models.
+While :ref:`rules` implement a fixed behavior for small conversation parts, stories can be used to train models which are able to generalize to unseen conversation paths.

 A story is a representation of a conversation between a user and an AI assistant, converted into a specific format where user inputs are expressed as corresponding intents (and entities where necessary) while the responses of an assistant are expressed as corresponding action names.